LevensteinLab/pRNN/docs/quickstart.rst

 Getting Started
 ===============

 This quickstart guide will help you train a pRNN model.
 We've implemented ``tutorial.ipynb`` in the package repo, so that you may run the preliminary analysis yourself.
+When using this package, you'll be primarily working with three objects.

+- An environment object, defined in ``env.py``.
+Along with the ``Shell`` object, it serves as the interface between external environment packages (e.g. ``gym``, ``minigrid``, ``RatinaBox``) and any models defined by our packages.
+These objects contain getter/setter methods, along with tools to convert inputs into datatypes suitable for the pRNN.
+- An agent object, defined in ``agent.py``.
+This defines how actions are taken within the environment and maintains a ``state`` attribute that keepts track of the agent's position and head direction over time.
+- A ``predictiveNet`` object.
+This is the object that contains the network.
+This network learns to predict egocentric sensory observations as the agent moves around the environment.
+As a result, the predictveNet develops a cognitive map of the environment.
+It contains utilities to manage training steps of the network, such as producing predictions and adjusting weights, as well as plotting functionality.

 We'll first import the ``predictiveNet`` class, which contains the machinery to train a ``pRNN`` model.
 We also import ``make_env`` and ``RandomActionAgent`` from ``utils``.
 Environments are made to manage different scenarios in which ``pRNNs`` are trained in, varying by world environment package (e.g. gym-minigrid, farama-minigrid, Rat-in-a-Box, miniworld, etc), encoding of actions, and observation type.
 The ``RandomActionAgent`` will return a sequence of random actions for the egocentric agent to use while navigating the environment specified with ``make_env``.